All Products

 Get the API key of the RAGFlow knowledge base

-1. Log on to the RAGFlow page.
+1. Log in to the RAGFlow page.

-5. Click image to record the token.
+5. Click the copy icon to save the token.

 Get the ID of the RAGFlow knowledge base

-1. Log on to the RAGFlow page.
+1. Log in to the RAGFlow page.

 2. On the Knowledge Base page, click the target knowledge base.